-Meet the staff of the Plains Indian Museum at the Buffalo Bill Center of the West, Curator Rebecca West and Research Assistant Hunter Old Elk.
+Meet the staff of the Plains Indian Museum at the Buffalo Bill Center of the West, Curator Rebecca West and Curatorial Assistant Hunter Old Elk.

 Curator of Plains Indian Cultures and the Plains Indian Museum

 Rebecca West is Curator of Plains Indian Cultures and the Plains Indian Museum at the Buffalo Bill Center of the West, as well as the Collier-Read Director of Curatorial, Education, and Museum Services.
 She works with the people, objects, ideas, and programs that define the Plains Indian Museum.

 Current research endeavors include a focus on the Plains Indian Museum collections as they relate to contemporary Indian cultures and broader social relevance to American and international audiences.
 West serves as the Native American Graves Protection and Repatriation contact for the Center and has contributed articles, presentations, and publications relating to the histories and material cultures of Indians of the Northern Plains as well as on the subject of contemporary Indian art.
 West was formerly the Assistant Curator for the Plains Indian Museum.